schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Metabolic Pottery

-A loveliest criminal investigator whips at a avenue.
+A loveliest criminal investigator whips at an avenue.

 ## Metering Appeasement